SWE-fficiency: Can Language Models Optimize Real-World Repositories on Real Workloads?: SWE-fficiency Overview

 \paragraph{Model input.} An agent is given a complete codebase and a performance workload exercising codebase functionality.
 We task the agent with modifying the codebase so that workload runtime improves while expected repository unit tests still pass.
 Expert performance engineers only require a reported slow workload and codebase to start optimizing: first characterizing the workload’s bottlenecks, modifying files, verifying speedup against the workload and identifying relevant unit tests to check for no regressions.
 For examples of performance workloads, see Appendix~\ref{appendix:example_performance_workload}.

 \paragraph{Evaluation metrics.} Our evaluation metric is \emph{speedup ratio (SR)}, which answers the question: \emph{normalized to the expert edit, how well does the LM's generated edit perform?}.
 We apply an LM's submitted patch to the codebase and run repository test files associated with each instance.
 If the patch applies successfully and all tests pass, we compute the instance \emph{speedup ratio} as $SR = Speedup_{\text{LM}} / Speedup_{\text{gold}}$ where gold speedup is $Speedup_{\text{gold}} = T_{\text{pre}} / T_{\text{post-gold-patch}}$ and LM speedup is $Speedup_{\text{LM}} = T_{\text{pre}} / T_{\text{post-LM-patch}}$.
 For example, if the expert achieves a gold speedup of $5\times$ and the LM achieves $1.2\times$ on the same instance, $SR=1.2/5=0.24$.
-To aggregate across instances, we take the \emph{harmonic mean} of each SR: if a system submits an empty patch or a patch that fails unit tests, the instance's speedup ratio is $SR = 1 / Speedup_{\text{gold}}$.
+To aggregate across instances, we take the \emph{harmonic mean} of each task SR, applying a per-instance lower bound of $SR_{\min} = 0.001$ so that patches with near-zero speedup ratios do not dominate the harmonic mean and obscure differences in overall capability.
+If a system submits an empty patch or a patch that fails unit tests, the instance's speedup ratio is similarly clamped to $\max(1 / Speedup_{\text{gold}},\, SR_{\min})$.
 We use harmonic mean since it is most appropriate for averaging speedup ratios \citep{smith1998singlenumber, eeckhout2024harmonicmean}.

-\paragraph{Why a factor-based evaluation metric (not \% solved)?} We adopt speedup ratio because it provides a long runway for progress and explicitly rewards going beyond human parity.
-Percentage-style metrics collapse to two regimes—near $0\%$ today and nearer $100\%$ once tests are routinely passed---leaving little room to compare systems once the benchmark begins to saturate.
-It motivates \emph{continued progress}: anchoring the scale at expert parity ($1\times$) turns super-human performance into a first-class goal and keeps the leaderboard competitive after models reach expert performance.
-This means our benchmark stays meaningful for the community both now (when systems only reach $0.15\times$ of expert performance) and later (when models might consistently score above $1\times$).
+\paragraph{Why a factor-based evaluation metric (not \% solved)?} We adopt speedup ratio because it provides a long runway for progress and explicitly rewards surpassing experts.
+Percentage-style metrics collapse to two regimes—near $0\%$ today and nearer $100\%$ once tests are routinely passed---leaving little room to compare systems once the benchmark hits saturation.
+Speedup ratio motivates \emph{continued progress} and keeps the leaderboard competitive after models surpass experts.
+This means our benchmark stays meaningful for the community both now (when systems only reach $0.23\times$ of expert performance) and later (when models might consistently score above $1\times$).